mohjaiswal/AWhaleoffPortfolio/README.md

 ## Roadmap

 This project currently focuses on the quantitative analysis of investment portfolios.
-Future updates may include additional analysis techniques or expanded datasets.
+Future updates may include additional quantitative and qualitative analysis techniques and/or expanded datasets.

 ## Contributing

-We welcome contributions from the community.
+I deeply value contributions from the community.
 If you're interested in contributing to this project, please follow the coding conventions, keep the code well-commented, and submit a pull request.

 1. Fork the repository.
 2. Create a new branch.